Testing for Birth Defects

 You MUST immediately contact your own Obstetrical Provider for information on this subject.

-Benefits, Risks and Limitations: Having a baby is an exciting time and you probably have many questions and concerns about your pregnancy and especially about your baby.
+Benefits, Risks, and Limitations: Having a baby is an exciting time and you probably have many questions and concerns about your pregnancy and especially about your baby.
 One of the first concerns of all pregnancies is whether of not your baby is chromosomally normal.
-It is important to remember that having a baby that is chromosomally, genetically or structurally abnormal (such as Down Syndrome) is uncommon.
+It is important to remember that having a baby that is chromosomal, genetically, or structurally abnormal (such as Down Syndrome) is uncommon.
 You must choose what method of screening for chromosomal disorders (if any) you would like to use.

 BENEFITS OF SCREENING:

 Reassurance: In the great majority of cases, a screening test gives you the reassurance that the risk of your child having a chromosomal abnormality is acceptably low to you.

 Further Testing: If the screening test indicates what you feel is an unacceptable risk, then you could choose to proceed with additional diagnostic testing to confirm whether or not the condition is present.